juanibiapina/sub/README.md

 ```
 #!/usr/bin/env bash

-sub --name awesomecli --root "$0"/../.. -- "$@"
+sub --name awesomecli --bin "${BASH_SOURCE[0]}" --relative ".." -- "$@"
 ```

 The `--name` argument tells `sub` the name of the CLI.
 This is used when printing help information.

+The `--bin` argument tells `sub` where the binary entry point is located.
+Usually this will just be `${BASH_SOURCE[0]}`.
+The `--relative` argument tells `sub` how to find the root of the CLI starting from the binary entry point.
+These two are separate arguments for cross platform compatibility. `sub` will canonalize the bin path before merging with the relative path and then canonalize again.

-The `--root` argument tells `sub` where to look for subcommands. `sub` picks up any files in a `libexec` directory inside root to use as subcommands.
-Note that root can be a relative path. `sub` will canonicalize this path later.
+After the root directory is determined, `sub` picks up any files in a `libexec` directory inside root to use as subcommands.
 Arguments for the subcommands themselves go after the `--`.

 With this setup, invoking `awesomecli` will display all available subcommands with associated help information.
 To invoke a subcommand, use: